NOTE: All due dates and deadlines are based on Eastern Standard Time.

 Be advised that every effort (letters, e-mails, etc.) will be made to notify students when they are at risk for administrative enrollment cancellation for non-payment.
 Each student, however, is responsible both for monitoring his/her student bill on a regular basis and for ensuring all fees are paid by the due date.
 The student solely is responsible for the administrative enrollment cancellation and/or late payment fee consequences arising from non-payment and/or late payment.

 Student bills are due 5 days before the term starts.
-If you register after this date, or other charges (housing, course fees, etc.) post to your account that result in a balance due then your bill is due within 7 days.
+If you register after this date then your bill is due within 7 days.
+All charges eventually will have a due date.
 When students do not pay their bill by the due date they risk being assessed a Late Payment Fee and a Late Payment Interest charge.
 Student accounts are reviewed on the last day each month.
-If you have a balance due you may be assessed a $50 late fee plus 1.5% in interest on your outstanding balance.
+If you haven't paid a charge by the due date you may be assessed a $50 late fee plus 1.5% in interest on your outstanding balance.

 You must make satisfactory payment arrangements with the Loans and Collections Office or your account will be referred to the Ohio Attorney General’s Collection Enforcement Office for collection.
 To make payment arrangements call (513) 556-3431.
 You may also call Financial Aid at (513) 556-1000 if you would like to discuss any further help they may be able to provide to you.